Eliciting Truthful Feedback for Preference-Based Learning via the VCG Mechanism: Technical results

+where $V_i(\pi_i)$ is referred to as the theoretical design matrix associated with a distribution of queries $\pi_i$.
+While directly optimizing this G-optimality criterion is in general not straightforward, the Kiefer--Wolfowitz theorem \citep{kiefer1960equivalence} states the equivalence between G-optimality and D-optimality.
+We thus compute a D-optimal design

-where $\Delta_{\mathcal X_i}$ is the set of all probability measures supported on the compact subset $\mathcal X_i\subset \mathbb R^d$, and $V_i(\pi_i)$ is referred to as the theoretical design matrix associated with a distribution $\pi_i$.
+where $\Delta_{\mathcal X_i}$ is the set of all probability measures supported on the compact subset $\mathcal X_i\subset \mathbb R^d$.
 Note that compactness of the design space $\mathcal X_i$ follows from continuity of $\phi_i$ and compactness of $\mathcal A$.
-Intuitively, the optimal design selects queries to explore directions of $\mathcal X_i$ that reduce uncertainty the most.
-We can solve \cref{eq:d-optimal} efficiently for finite allocation sets $\mathcal A$ (e.g., via the Frank-Wolfe algorithm \citep{frank1956algorithm}), or use an approximate algorithm for infinite sets \citep{hazan2016volumetric}. \cref{alg:optimal-design} details the subroutine $\textsc{D-Optimal-Design}(K)$ to select the queries.
+We can solve \cref{eq:d-optimal} efficiently for finite allocation sets $\mathcal A$, e.g., via the Frank-Wolfe algorithm \citep{frank1956algorithm}.
+For infinite sets, Corollary 4.1 of \citep{hazan2016volumetric} shows that, given access to an argmax oracle that can identify the optimal allocation, one can find a $\mathcal O(\sqrt{d})$-approximate G-optimal design of support $d$ using $\mathcal O (d^2\log d)$ calls to the argmax oracle. \cref{alg:optimal-design} details the subroutine $\textsc{D-Optimal-Design}(K)$ to select the queries.

 Our lemma below bounds the prediction variance when queries are selected based on a D-optimal design.
 The result is shown given an exact $\pi_i^*$, but can be extended for approximations.
 This lemma is used to control the learning error in our theorems, together with \cref{lem:schlaginhaufen}.